 - Use tweezers to grasp the tick firmly at its head or mouth, next to the skin.

 - Don't use petroleum jelly or a lit match to kill and remove a tick.
-These methods don't get the tick off your skin, and they may just cause the insect to burrow deeper and release more saliva (which increases the chances of disease transmission).
+These methods don't get the tick off the skin, and may cause the insect to burrow deeper and release more saliva (which increases the chances of disease transmission).

 |American Lyme Disease Foundation This organization is dedicated to advancing the prevention, diagnosis, treatment, and control of Lyme disease.|